IDEXX 4DX TEST

 Easter Lilies: Easter Lilies are deadly for cats, so make sure you keep them completely out of cats’ reach.
 Other potentially poisonous flowers may include tulips, calla lilies, daisies, chrysanthemums and baby’s breath.

 Easter Grass: Easter grass can be life-threatening for cats if ingested.
-The material can wrap itself around your cat’s intestines and cut off circulation, requiring immediate medical intervention.
+The material can tangle within your cat’s intestines and cut off circulation, requiring immediate medical intervention.
 Look for safer alternatives to Easter grass, such as tissue paper.

 Sugar Substitutes: Xylitol, a popular sugar substitute used in sugar-free candy and in anything from sugarless gum to toothpaste is highly toxic to pets.
 It causes a rapid drop in blood sugar and can lead to seizures and liver failure.

-All it takes is a little common sense, and your entire family can enjoy a safe and happy Easter celebration.
+With a little preparation and caution, your entire family can enjoy a safe and happy Easter celebration.